 We’re trial lawyers.
 Our core competency – above everything else – is trying cases to juries.
 And we specialize in beating giants.

 Many Minnesota residents can choose to enjoy a day out on the water.
 However, these days can take a turn if someone acts negligently.
 When people go boating and don’t prioritize safety, they can cause serious collisions.
 While wrecks may not be on the boat occupants’ minds when they’re out on the water, there are still dangerous decisions that can lead to accidents and injuries.
-If you or a loved one has been harmed because of someone else’s negligence, then you can seek help from a Minneapolis boating accident lawyer from Madia Law LLC.
-We’ll represent your rights and fight for you to recover compensation for your injuries and damages.
+If you or a loved one has been harmed because of someone else’s negligence, then you can seek help from our Minnesota boating accident lawyer.
+We will represent your rights and fight for you to recover compensation for your injuries and damages.

 Unfortunately, boating fatalities and accidents happen each year.
 During 2020, there were 16 boating fatalities and 90 non-fatal boating accidents.
 While there are more non-fatal accidents, it doesn’t mean that people weren’t severely hurt.
 Injuries sustained from a boating accident can have permanent consequences.